hammadkhaliq566/flaskdockerApp/README.md

 ![docker](https://user-images.githubusercontent.com/82409763/221435713-9dfc4d09-550b-4369-8eed-4054761579a0.jpg)

-# Installing Docker on Amazon Linux server
+# Installing Docker on the Amazon Linux server

 ### Pre-requisites

 1. Amazon Linux EC2 Instance
+2. A Docker Hub account.
+If you don't have one, sign up for free at https://hub.docker.com/

 ## Installation Steps